Updated April 13, 2023

 Step 3: Now we are running command git push for sending all our changes from the local branch to the remote repository by running command git push origin master.

 So it will redirect to the login window of Github account where you have to enter input as your email Id and passwords as follows.

-Step 4: Once successfully login process is done, with the help of SSH key it will connect to the remote repository.
+Step 4: Once successfully login process is done, with the help of an SSH key it will connect to the remote repository.

-So once all required details entered git push is responsible to push all latest commits from the local branch to a remote repository and updated data will be stored.
+So once all required details entered git push is responsible to push all the latest commits from the local branch to a remote repository and updated data will be stored.

 - From all the above information, it shows that git push is a command used to upload all changes done from the local branches to the targeted remote repository.

-- The process of git push is different than git fetch.
+- The process of git push is different from git fetch.

 - Before sending all changes to the remote repository, make sure that all changes are updated on the local branch first.